E-Learning and VR/AR: a Match Made in Digital Heaven

 - Immersive Driving

 Virtual reality also helps people get better at driving.
 Back in 2015, Toyota launched TeenDrive365, named the “distracted driving simulator.”
-It was designed specifically to train young drivers to cope with distractions (that included text messages, noisy passengers and traffic noise) in a safe environment.
+It was explicitly designed to train young drivers to cope with distractions (that included text messages, noisy passengers, and traffic noise) in a safe environment.
 VR Motion is another provider of VR driver training for different types of professional and non-professional drivers like commercial truck and equipment operators, military and teens.

 Using virtual and augmented reality techniques in e-learning might not be conventional, but it pays off through increased student engagement, personalization and safety.
 That’s why, despite the cost, increasingly more companies and learning institutions turn to AR and VR in their training programs.
 A simulated work environment or job role scenarios help employees develop proficiency in the real world.
 So, if there’s VR or AR learning software that can fit your business needs, don’t hesitate to consider it.
 And if there’s none on the market, contact Skelia, and we’ll build the solution that’s right for you together.